-Policy Concerning Sexual Relationships Between Students and Faculty or Staff Members

-Fulfilling the mission of Bryn Mawr College to provide a rigorous education and to encourage the pursuit of knowledge as preparation for life and work depends upon the existence of a relationship of trust, respect and fairness between faculty or staff members and students.
-Romantic and/or sexual relationships between faculty or staff members (including teaching assistants) and students threaten this relationship.
+Policy Concerning Sexual Relationships Between Students and Faculty or Staff Members relationships between faculty or staff members (including teaching assistants) and students threaten this relationship.
 Further, the unequal nature of their respective roles calls into question a student's ability to fully consent to a romantic and/or sexual relationship with a faculty or staff member.
 The College considers such a relationship, even if believed to be consensual, to violate the integrity of the student/faculty or student/staff relationship, and to be unethical and unacceptable.